masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 # Run model with synthetic rainfall events
 This contains instructions from setting up and running the Hec-Ras model within Hec-Ras, and also references an (unsuccesful) attempt to automate the process of setting up and running the Hec-Ras model.

+The Lin Dyke model is ran for a 6hr duration storm using the FEh single peak profile, 15 profiles based on observed rainfall and 3 synthetic profiles with multipole peaks.
+The details of the methods are in https://github.com/masher92/UKCP18/tree/master/CatchmentAnalysis/CreateSyntheticRainfallEvents

 ## Table of contents

 1. [ Hec-Ras file structure](#filestructure)